-This qualification is designed for students aged 16 years or over who wish to pursue a career in the video games industry by studying the core principles of video game art, video game mechanics, animation and design.
+This qualification is aimed at 16 to 18-year-old students who are in a full-time Level 3 education programme and who wish to pursue a career in the video games industry by studying the core principles of video game art, game design, animation and digital media.

-While centred on video games, the content is suitable for other creative media roles in which gaming techniques are applied more generally, including e-learning, participatory arts and arts practice and performance.
+While centred on video games, the content is suitable for other creative media roles in which gaming techniques are applied more generally, including e-learning, visualisation and product design, visual effects and web design.

 This qualification will give you a solid foundation in understanding how the games industry works, provide you with the essential drawing skills required by any games artist, and equip you with 3D art skills and a working understanding of what a games engine is and how it functions.

-It is important to note that a university application will probably require both English Language and Maths at grade 4/grade C or above.
+Importantly, a university application will probably require five GCSEs graded C (4) or above, including both English Language and Maths GCSE at grade 4/C or above.

-All of the units in this qualification are mandatory and will provide the core video game arts, mechanics and animation technical knowledge and skills required for progression towards working as a games artist, games designer or a games animator in the video games sector.
+The units in this qualification will provide the core video game arts, mechanics and animation technical knowledge and skills required for progression towards working as a games artist, games designer or a games animator in the video games sector.

 You must pass all units and all transferable skill requirements to achieve the qualification.